► Follow up to Concept One

 ► Level 4 autonomous capability

-We first saw the Rimac C_Two at the Geneva motor show, and now the Croatian manufacturer has given us an update on its development process.
-In a new post, Rimac details how its engineers have used a mixture of physical models and initial CFD simulation (computational fluid dynamics) to hone the aerodynamics of its new electric supercar.
+We first saw the Rimac C_Two at the 2018 Geneva motor show.
+Not long after its initial debut, Rimac detailed how its engineers have used a mixture of physical models and initial CFD simulation (computational fluid dynamics) to hone the aerodynamics of its new electric supercar.

 Best electric cars